What makes this the BEST homemade tartar sauce recipe

 - 2 tablespoons dill pickle relish (or chopped dill pickles)

 - 2 teaspoon dill pickle juice

-- 2 teaspoons whole grain mustard
+- 2 teaspoons whole grain or Dijon mustard

 - Salt & pepper, to taste

-- In a medium bowl, whisk together the ingredients.
-Before serving, allow sauce to sit for 30 minutes in the fridge to allow flavors to develop.
+- Optional: let tartar sauce to sit for 30 minutes in the fridge to allow flavors to develop.

 - Calories: 129

 - Protein: 0.2 g

 - Cholesterol: 7.7 mg